padrinobook/padrinobook.com/index.md

     <div class="column is-12">
       <p>
-        Go into web development with fun and joy plus the freedom of choice which components you want to use for your next web application, then take a deeper look into <a href="http://padrinorb.com/">Padrino</a>.
+        Go into web development with fun and joy plus the freedom of choice which components you want to use for your next web application - take a deeper look into <a href="http://padrinorb.com/">Padrino</a>.
-        This book will teach you how to craft web applications in Padrino.
+        PadrinoBook will teach you how to craft web applications in <a href="http://padrinorb.com/">Padrino</a>.
       </p>
     </div>
   </div>